If you have not used DB AppMaker before, please read Preparing Windows for Android App Development

 - If you have installed Google USB driver and set up your phone, plug in your mobile device over USB and check if it can be detected first.
 (See Preparing Windows for Android App Development.)
-Change [Command] to "Run", press the [Generate] button again.
+Change the Ionic CLI Command to "cordova run android", press the Generate button again.
 After generation, DB AppMaker will launch your app in your Android device.

 After understanding how it works, you can then take advantages of various

 other options provided by DB AppMaker and setup your project more precisely.